madetech/blog/posts/when_to_fold_em.md

 This is the **sunk cost** fallacy in action - treating what you’ve already lost as a factor in the decision on what to do next.

-Our brains were compiled in caves, and some of its software is very out-of-date.
+Our brains were compiled in caves, and some of the software is very out-of-date.
 Today, we’re going to do some bug-fixing.

 ## Let the project die - kill it, if you have to

 But what is the bug?
 Aren’t you right to care about wasting money?

 Sure, waste is bad.
-But if you’re looking at in the past, it’s already wasted.
+But if you’re looking at it in the past, it’s already wasted.
 Since the past loss is happening no matter what, *only look at the future results* if you want to make the right decision.

 Let’s say this half-finished project of ours has cost £100,000 so far, and the cost of finishing it will be another £50,000.
 When complete, it’ll reward us with £150,000 of business value.